 - If Jira Connector settings are configured to sync members to a team through issue association, then each team member will default as 100% allocation set for the sprint that an issue is assigned to.
 If one user has one story assigned to Sprint A and another story assigned to Sprint B, both assigned to anchor sprint 1; then their sprint allocation will be distributed equally (50% on Sprint A and 50% on Sprint B).

-- Inside Admin > Platform > Portfolio > Costing Method, you can choose whether to use PI Blended Rate or Cost Center rate:
+- Using the Costing Method portfolio setting, you can choose whether to use PI Blended Rate or Cost Center rate:

 - The PI Blended Rate is considered to be an average hourly rate for all team members participating in sprints associated with the PI.
 This field is set from a PI's Details panel.